 So, let me understand this.
 Obama’s going to Denver, today… several days after the bill he was so much in a hurry to sign that none of Congress could actually take the time to read it, was placed on his desk.
 Why did he wait all that time after the vote?
 So he could vacation?

 Well, no, so he could fly out to Denver, I guess.

 Two weeks ago today, the Obama Nation was gloating.
 Sweeping victories in the general election, Democrats now control the White House and both houses of Congress.
 Well, it’s been two weeks, so that means it’s time for me to get out of my fetal position, stop throwing up, an assess what’s transpired since then.

 In the last two weeks, there has been a steady stream of companies lined up at the Treasury Department’s door to obtain “equity stakes” from the American taxpayer.
 I admit that I was one of the first (and few) to defend Treasury Secretary Paulson’s and Federal Reserve Chairman Bernanke’s bailout/rescue/money grab in an effort to shore up a global economy on the verge of total economic collapse.
-This was, and is, an unpopular …
+This was, and is, …

 That’s what Ben Smith is reporting, yesterday morning:

 Andrea Mitchell reported this evening that Obama is considering Hillary Clinton as Secretary of State, something that’s been buzzed about as a possibility for a few days.

 I haven’t been able to confirm it, and neither Obama nor Clinton camps would comment, though NBC apparently has confirmation that she went to Chicago today.